sffc/splittr/README.md

 * Lightweight: no external libraries (no jQuery or Prototype!)
 * Compatible with W3C-compliant browsers
 * Customizable look and feel
+* Free to use under the terms of the X11 License

 Want more features?
 [Fork me on Github](https://github.com/vote539/splittr)!